bakanesique1337/minesweeper.vue/README.md

 npm run dev
 ```
 This will start the project, and you can view it in your browser at http://localhost:8080 (or another port if specified).

-### Additional Information
-- _Configurations_: You can modify the project configuration by editing the vite.config.js file.
-- _Customizing_: Feel free to customize the game logic, UI, and other aspects to suit your needs.